zehaowang00/ConfigSense/README.md

 # ConfigSense

-This repository contains the replication package for the paper: Leveraging LLM-Based Agents to Identify Performance-Sensitive Configurations in Software Systems
+This repository contains the replication package for the paper: Identifying Performance-Sensitive Configurations in Software Systems with LLM-Based Agents

 ## Project Structure